-In 2012, Zhang, Yu and coworkers developed a new method for the transition metal-free highly chemo- and regioselective C-2 arylation of free NH-pyrrole and N-methylpyrrole.[51]
-It involved the reaction of a large molar excess of these heteroarenes with diaryliodonium bromides or triflates at 80 °C under air for 10 h in the presence of NaOH (Scheme 35).
-Diaryliodonium salts are a class of electrophiles widely used in organic synthesis because of their low toxicity, high reactivity, stability, and availability.[51]
-In a preliminary screening, Zhang, Yu and coworkers found that NaOH was preferable to K3PO4, Na2CO3, K2CO3 and KOH as well as to organic bases such as TMEDA and Et3N.
-The iodonium salts used in these reactions were synthesized via oxidation of arenes or aryl iodides with mCPBA.[52]
+In 2012, Zhang, Yu and coworkers developed a new method for the transition metal-free highly chemo- and regioselective C-2 arylation of free NH-pyrrole and N-methylpyrrole.
+[51] It involved the reaction of a large molar excess of these heteroarenes with diaryliodonium bromides or triflates at 80 °C under air for 10 h in the presence of NaOH (Scheme 35).
+This base, in a preliminary screening, proved preferable to K3PO4, Na2CO3, K2CO3 and KOH as well as to organic bases such as TMEDA and Et3N.
+The iodonium salts used in these reactions were synthesized via oxidation of arenes or aryliodides with mCPBA.
+[52]